uladek/nodejs2024Q1-service./README.md

 npm start
 ```

-After starting the app on port (4000 as default) you can open
+After starting the app on port (4000 as default) you can openocker
 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.